FelixFalling/Transfer-Learning/report.md

 | Full transfer learning  | 97.35%    |
 | Sub-network (100 layers)| 65.00%    |

-Transfer learning achieved 97.35% accuracy by training only a small fraction of the total parameters, demonstrating the effectiveness of pre-trained features for domain-specific tasks.
+Transfer learning achieved 97.35% accuracy by training only a small fraction of the total parameters.
+These are very good results.